Melanie Stansbury

-Melanie Ann Stansbury (born January 31, 1979) is an American politician serving as the U.S. representative from New Mexico's 1st congressional district since 2021.
-The district includes most of Albuquerque and most of its suburbs.
-A Democrat, Stansbury was formerly a member of the New Mexico House of Representatives from the 28th district.
+Melanie Ann Stansbury (born January 31, 1979) is an American politician and former ecology instructor serving as the U.S. representative for New Mexico's 1st congressional district since 2021.
+The district includes the majority of Albuquerque and most of its suburbs.
+A Democrat, Stansbury previously served as a member of the New Mexico House of Representatives for the 28th district from 2019 to 2021.

 Early life and education

 Stansbury was born in Farmington, New Mexico, and raised in Albuquerque.
-After graduating from Cibola High School in 1997, she earned a Bachelor of Arts in human ecology and natural science from Saint Mary's College of California in 2002.
-She then earned a Master of Science in development sociology with a minor in American Indian studies from Cornell University in 2007, where she was a PhD candidate.
+After graduating from Cibola High School in 1997, she received a Bachelor of Arts degree in human ecology and natural science from Saint Mary's College of California in 2002.
+She then received a Master of Science degree in development sociology with a minor in American Indian studies from Cornell University in 2007, where she was a PhD candidate.

 Early career

 Stansbury began her career as an ecology instructor at the New Mexico Museum of Natural History and Science.
 As a White House Fellow, she worked as a policy advisor on the Council on Environmental Quality.
 She was a consultant at Sandia National Laboratories and later served as a program examiner in the Office of Management and Budget during the Obama administration.
 She worked on the staff of the United States Senate Committee on Energy and Natural Resources and as an aide to Senator Maria Cantwell.
 Since 2017, she has worked as a consultant and senior advisor at the Utton Transboundary Resources Center of the University of New Mexico.